LucaLeonx/MAPF_pii_Project/docs/_build/html/_sources/tutorial/introduction.md.txt

   representing the position in which the movement ends

-We don't need to register the start position of the agents: the inspector takes already care of that
+We don't need to register the start position of the agents: the inspector takes already care of that.

 Finally, after having registered all actions, we can submit the result